TheTonsOfCode/lang-tag-cli/docs/advanced-features.md

       if (key.endsWith('_plural')) {
         const baseName = key.substring(0, key.lastIndexOf('_plural'));
-        // The `addProcessedKey` in `transformTranslationsToFunctions` gets `originalValue` from the loop. addProcessedKey(baseName, "referencing_plural_form"); // The value here needs to be the actual string of `key`
+        // The `addProcessedKey` in `transformTranslationsToFunctions` gets `originalValue` from the loop. addProcessedKey(baseName, 'referencing_plural_form'); // The value here needs to be the actual string of `key`
         // The current `addProcessedKey` in my refactor of `index.ts` passes the correct value.
       }
       // Add the original key too, so `t.message_plural()` also works.
       // (The refactored `transformTranslationsToFunctions` adds the original key by default if not added by processKey)